Clear Lake Hitch

 The Clear Lake hitch have a life cycle up to six-years.
 Each spring, adult hitch migrate up Clear Lake tributaries to spawn before returning to the lake.
 After about two weeks, juveniles hatch and make their way to the lake.
 Without enough water flowing during this time, the hitch cannot successfully spawn or return to the lake.
 Because the hitch have a relatively short life cycle, one or two bad spawning seasons can be potentially detrimental to the species.

-Historically, Clear Lake hitch likely numbered in the millions, but the population has been declining for many years, and in 2014, California designated the hitch as a threatened species.
-Potential factors impacting the hitch:
+Historically, Clear Lake hitch likely numbered in the millions, but the population has been declining for many years.
+There are a variety of potential factors impacting the hitch:

 - Insufficient flow volumes (Drought impacts, Surface diversions, Losing streams)

-- Flow barriers (Culverts, Stream bed alterations, Dams)
+- Flow barriers (Culverts, Stream bed alterations, Dams, Overgrown Vegetation, Garbage)

-- Habitat degradation (Mining, Land use changes, Levee development/flood control)
+- Habitat degradation and loss (Mining, Land use changes, Levee development/flood control)

 - Predation & competition with invasive species